Trump says he and Xi will meet in South Korea in coming weeks and he'll later go to China

 Efforts to finalize the TikTok deal

+ByteDance, TikTok’s Chinese-owned parent company, expressed interest in ongoing negotiations to ensure the app's services continue for U.S. users, without providing much insight into how the ownership question would be resolved.

-TikTok did not immediately respond to The Associated Press’ request for more details on the call or the framework deal for the app's ownership that the Trump administration said was reached with Chinese officials early this week during trade talks in Madrid.
+The Trump administration said earlier this week that a framework deal for the app's ownership was reached with Chinese officials during trade talks in Madrid.

-Trump, who has credited the app with helping him win another term, several times has extended a deadline for it to be spun off from its Chinese parent company, ByteDance.
+Trump, who has credited the app with helping him win another term, several times has extended a deadline for it to be spun off from ByteDance.
 It is a requirement under a law passed last year seeking to address data privacy and national security concerns.

-Trump said Thursday that TikTok “has tremendous value” and the U.S. “has that value in its hand because we’re the ones that have to approve it.”

 U.S. officials have been concerned about ByteDance’s roots and ownership, pointing to laws in China that require Chinese companies to hand over data requested by the government.
 Another concern is the proprietary algorithm that populates what users see on TikTok.